dboddie/Jungle-Journey/README.txt

 The player must help the character reach the exit for each level.
 However, the player must first find a key to unlock the exit.
 On the final level, the exit does not require a key but it may be obstructed.
 Enemies will appear in each location and attack the player's character.
-These can be destroyed by projectiles fired by the current weapon.
+They can be destroyed by projectiles fired by the current weapon.

 Your character can be moved around the screen by using four control keys: